Adel-Lis/RouteGate/README.md

   Password: demo123
 ```

-These information contains the public IP address where you can access the RouteGate application, and some demo credentials that you can use to access a set up account for test and presentation purposes.
+This information contains the public IP address where you can access the RouteGate application, and some demo credentials that you can use to access a set up account for test and presentation purposes.

-If you do not see the public IP, or you need to retireve it afterwords, you can run the following command which will return you the public IP :
+If you do not see the public IP, or you need to retrieve it afterwards, you can run the following command which will return you the public IP :

 ```
 kubectl get service frontend -o jsonpath='{.status.loadBalancer.ingress[0].ip}'